Selective Harvest Philosophy

 YOU ARE IN TROPHY WATERS — KNOW BEFORE YOU GO!!

-There are cases where fish will die as a result of being badly hooked or injury during the fight and handling.
+There are cases where fish will die as a result of being badly hooked or injured during the fight despite careful handling.
 If this occurs and the fish is of legal size, it MUST be kept rather than wasted.
 If the fish is not of legal size to keep, it must be let go.
 This is a part of fishing and will happen at some point if you fish long enough.
 As anglers, if we use proper gear & equipment that allows fish to be landed safely and released as quickly as possible then we have done our best.
-Limiting the time out of water will always be the most important factor in a good, successful release.
+Limiting the time out of water will always be the most important factor in a successful release that doesn’t result in delayed mortality after swimming away initially.

 A trip to Lake of the Woods is about more than the fishing.
 If we work together, we can make it a special place for our kids, our grandkids and their grandkids to enjoy.
 Shore lunches, or a meal of fresh fish back at the resort, is often one of the more memorable parts of the Lake of the Woods experience.
 There will always be plenty of fish for frying, baking or smoking during your stay.